 Maura is currently a tax policy analyst and lobbyist at Maine Center for Economic Policy, advocating in Augusta for tax fairness and economic justice in Maine.

-Maura lives in Freeport with her partner, two sons, and chiweenie Rosie.
-She enjoys being outdoors, embroidering, and playing board games with her family in her spare time.
+Maura lives in Freeport with her family and chiweenie, Rosie.
+She enjoys being outdoors, gardening, sewing and playing board games with her family in her spare time.